lxremipsxm/stmcam/README.md

 When trying to activate the clocks for GPIOA and USART2, I learned that the clocks for the buses these peripherals are attached to need to be activated first.
 The buses form a heirarchy, where AHB1 (Advanced High-Performance Bus) connects memory and high-speed peripherals, such as GPIO registers.
 AHB1 is then connected to two APBs, or Advanced Peripheral Buses via AHB-APB bridges.
 The APBs are referred to as APB1 and APB2, where APB2 can activate higher speed peripherals.

+Note: After further reading I found that there is another High Performance Bus, AHB2, which has one peripheral on it on this chip: a USB OTG FS peripheral (which I assume is used more in STM32Cube) that allows communication between a USB host and the board.

 The AHB1 struct in `stm32f401xe.h` has a member called RCC, which is the Reset and Clock Control peripheral that enables/disables/resets the clock on different peripherals.
 For example, `RCC->AHB1ENR |= RCC_AHB1ENR_GPIOAEN;` enables the clock for the GPIOA peripheral.

 #### Using the Reference Manual and Associated Headers

 I learnt the above by reading the [ST electronics reference manual](chrome-extension://efaidnbmnnnibpcajpcglclefindmkaj/https://www.st.com/resource/en/reference_manual/rm0368-stm32f401xbc-and-stm32f401xde-advanced-armbased-32bit-mcus-stmicroelectronics.pdf).
 Like I said earlier, reading this involves reading all of the prerequisite sections first, like reading the RCC section before getting to the general-purpose timer section/USART section.
-However, implementing the contents of the RF involve scouring `stm32f401xe.h` for the right typedef struct, and then finding the correct member to set the register bits as required.
+However, implementing the contents of the RF involve scouring `stm32f401xe.h` for the right `typedef`, and then finding the correct member to set the register bits as required.
 Additionally, since STM32 has 32-bit registers rather than 8-bit registers (which I am more experienced with), the bitwise operations require a bit more thought than simple left or right shifts.

 ---

+## OV7670

+### Progression

+#### Finding the right library - 6/8/25

+It's been about a week, and I've been trying to find the best ov7670 libraries for my purposes.
+The last week, I've been trying to figure out [this library](https://github.com/adafruit/Adafruit_OV7670/blob/master/src/ov7670.c) by Adafruit.
+The sole issue with this is that it has been developed with so much flexibility that any architecture should be able to run it.
+However, this also means customizing it myself, which I am unsure of how I should start, or where to start.
+There are three external C functions I need to provide specific to my architecture, `void OV7670_print(char *str);`, `int OV7670_read_register(void *platform, uint8_t reg);`, and `void OV7670_write_register(void *platform, uint8_t reg, uint8_t value);`.
+I will find some forums online to see what direction people have taken.

+#### Customizing Adafruit's OV7670 library - 6/10/25

+After scrutinizing the aforementioned Adafruit library, I found that the comments suggested taking a look at the library intended for use by the Arduino IDE, where I found examples of the implementations of the aforementioned methods.
+The print method is pretty straightforward, since I already have a USART library, but the other two use `Wire.h`, which means I will need to work out how to implement them.